rsksmart/devportal-1.0/rif/relay/operator-manual.md

 ## Deploy a Smart Wallet

-To deploy a smart wallet we need to do some steps to generate the wallet address, fund it and finally deploy the smart wallet.
-Here we are going to show you how to do that.
+To deploy a smart wallet, we need to do some steps to generate the wallet address, fund it and finally deploy the smart wallet.
+Here below the steps required:

 1. Generate your smart wallet address.
 To do this you need to call the method `getSmartWalletAddress` on the `SmartWalletFactory` contract, it can be found in the relay repo under `src/cli/compiled/SmartWalletFactory.json`.